This step-by-step guide outlines the tasks you will need to complete during your Honours degree.

 A Risk Assessment form is required as part of undertaking a research degree.
 With your supervisor, you must identify potential risks and create a risk management plan to mitigate those risks.

 The review process is managed at the school level.
-The Faculty is not involved in this process and does not require any documentation.
 As each school has slightly different review processes it is your responsibility to contact your supervisor or School Honours Coordinator to determine your school’s review process.

 Once you have completed your research proposal and you are ready to begin research, you must have ethics clearance before you commence your data collection.
 You will either submit an Ethics Declaration (with attached abstract) or an Ethics Application (with attached revised research proposal).
 Both can be completed via STREAM.